 Everyone at The Royal Marsden was saddened to hear about the passing of Emmy in June 2017.

 Emmy was an incredible woman and will be missed by everyone at the hospital and at The Royal Marsden Cancer Charity.
-Our thoughts are with Jake, with Emmy's family, and with their friends at this sad time.
+Our thoughts are with Jake, with Emmy's family, and with their friends.
 We are so proud to have known and worked with Emmy.
 Her legacy will certainly live on for a long time to come

 Although Emmy had been diagnosed with a rare and incurable cancer, she wanted to help raise money for for The Royal Marsden.
 So she and her husband Jake decided to do a sponsored tandem bike ride all the way from London to Copenhagen.